 The Eastern Cosmetic Surgery Institute is limited solely to excellence in aesthetic surgery of the face.
 Dr. Greco treats patients from Philadelphia Main Line, New Jersey, and Delaware.
 To schedule your appointment at the Eastern Cosmetic Surgery Institute, request a consultation online, or call (610) 664-8830 today.

 Nasal aesthetic surgery is a procedure where form and function are of equal importance.
 The rhinoplasty procedure should provide the patient with a pleasing appearance and improved breathing.
-When his New Jersey and Philadelphia rhinoplasty patients complain of difficulty with breathing in addition to an obvious aesthetic deformity, Dr. Greco can make corrections during the cosmetic procedure.
-He often performs septoplasty, which straightens and opens the nasal septum, to correct nasal obstructions.
+When his New Jersey and Philadelphia rhinoplasty patients complain of difficulty with breathing in addition to an obvious aesthetic deformity, Dr. Greco can make corrections during the cosmetic procedure to treat both issues.
+He often performs septoplasty, which straightens the nasal septum, to correct nasal obstructions.

 Most nasal surgeries are performed by making small incisions in the nose and a small incision across the skin between the nostrils.
 This technique is known as an open rhinoplasty.
 At times the procedure may be performed without the incision between the nostrils (closed rhinoplasty).
 Sometimes it is necessary to make small incisions at the base of the nostrils to help narrow the nose.